 For lesbian and single women, in vitro fertilization (IVF) with surrogacy using donor sperm provides the definitive and captivating chance for building a family.

-How Do We Select A Suitable Sperm Donor?
+How Do I Select A Suitable Sperm Donor?

 Sperm donor programs use a strict screening process and superior standards designed to assure each donor beholds a high standard for personal health, family medical history, education, and physical characteristics.

 Information on donors may include childhood photos, medical and personal profiles, audio interviews, staff impressions, and donor essays.
 Profiles will give you an animated assessment about the donor, his likes, dislikes, hobbies, and will provide comprehensive backgrounds on medical and genetic family information.

 The extensive amount of sperm donors are between 18 and 32 years of age in order to minimize genetic abnormalities.
 Most donors are either currently involved with or have finished their university or masters degree at the time of their participation in our program.

 FDA regulations require anonymous sperm donors to be screened for communicable diseases.
 Donors are ineligible if either screening or testing is positive for either a communicable disease or a risk factor for a communicable disease.